European airlines lose bid to water-down passenger pandemic protection rules

 The new delay and cancellation guidelines uphold the current strong EU rule.
 The only exception is for national flight bans.
-Airlines asked for exemptions from the current consumer protection regulations during this time of the coronavirus.
-They failed in every case to limit the EU passenger protections.
+Airlines exemptions from the current consumer protection regulations during this time of the coronavirus are denied.
+The EU passenger protections continue to be in effect.
 European airlines are still responsible for their passengers who are delayed during this crisis.
 They must provide meals and hotel rooms.
 And, airlines must provide cash refunds rather than vouchers for cancellations due to the pandemic.

 Airlines can claim cancellations based on flight bans as Acts of God

 According to IATA, there is some limited help in the newly-released EU passenger protection guidelines.
 The new rule recognizes that cancellations caused by flight bans and externally imposed measures will be considered an extraordinary circumstance (or force majeure).
 Canceling flights with a very low demand would also qualify as an extraordinary circumstance.
 This means that in most cases compensation for flight cancellations will not apply.